East River: Clearing Hell Gate

 The U.S. Congress, realizing that the problem needed to be addressed, appropriated $20,000 for the Army Corps of Engineers to continue Maillefert's work.
-In 1851, the U.S. Army Corps of Engineers, led by General John Newton, began to do the job, in an operation which was to span 70 years.
+In 1851, the U.S. Army Corps of Engineers, "under Lt.
+Bartlett of the Army Corps of Engineers", began to do the job, in an operation which was to span 70 years.
 The appropriated money was soon spent without appreciable change in the hazards of navigating the strait.
 An advisory council recommended in 1856 that the strait be cleared of all obstacles, but nothing was done, and the Civil War soon broke out.